Kiioraa/Kiioraa/README.md

 <h1 align="center">Hello World👋!
- <h3 align="center">Hi there👀, I'm Ogochukwu, a data analyst with a passion for deriving insights from data.</h3>
+ <h3 align="center">Hi there👀, I'm Ogochukwu, a data analyst with passion for deriving insights from data.</h3>

 <h3>🧐 Some Things About Me</h3>